pranjalsinha1965/NTPC_Project-Trainee/README.md

 # NTPC_Project-Trainee

-The abstract of the NTPC Simhadri`s Ash Issuing System highlights its key objectives, features, and benefits.
+The abstract of the NTPC Simhadri Ash Issuing System highlights its key objectives, features, and benefits.
 The system provides a centralized, web-based interface that enables power plant to apply for ash certificates electronically, eliminating the need for manual paperwork and reducing processing time.
 Key features of the NTPC Simhadri`s Ash Issuing